funterminal/wouldyourather/README.md

 ## Overview

 Would You Rather is a command-line game that presents users with difficult hypothetical choices between two options.
-The game tracks and displays statistics about how other players might have answered the same question, adding a competitive and social element to the experience. and it's the first terminal application that supports would you rather
+The game tracks and displays statistics about how other players might have answered the same question, adding a competitive and social element to the experience.

 ## Features